 While individuals can file SSDI claims by telephone, online, or in person at a local SSA office, the process can be lengthy and complicated no matter which method they choose.
 According to the SSA’s online publication, “Disability Benefits,” applicants must provide the SSA with detailed information about past employment and past medical treatment that relates to their disability in order to qualify for SSDI.

 All medical professionals who were involved in an individual’s medical care should provide records of treatment to the SSA upon request.
-Contacting and requesting information from these healthcare providers can be a particularly difficult component of the claims process, but a SSDI claims attorney in Alpharetta could be helpful in gathering necessary information and providing it to the SSA.
+Contacting and requesting information from these healthcare providers can be a particularly difficult component of the SSDI claims process, but a disability attorney in Alpharetta could be helpful in gathering necessary information and providing it to the SSA.

 Once the SSA receives all the necessary information, SSDI applications go to a Georgia Disability Determination Services office that makes decisions on claims for SSDI benefits in the state.
 During this agency’s review process, doctors and disability specialists evaluate all claims according to SSA standards.